-Acknowledgement of the value and effectiveness, as well as scientific foundations, of Soft Tissue Therapies such as Medical Massage; Clinically Oriented, Structural Bodywork; Therapeutic Stretching (Yoga Therapy); and other similar therapies is increasing almost by the day.
+Acknowledgement of the value and effectiveness, as well as scientific foundations, of Soft Tissue Therapies such as Medical Massage and so-called deep tissue massage; Clinically Oriented, Structural Bodywork; Therapeutic Stretching (Yoga Therapy); and other similar therapies is increasing almost by the day.

 Medical Massage for Physicians offers opportunities to provide more comprehensive, neuromuscular, myofascial and musculoskeletal services for patients, as well as enhancing clinic profitability if employing soft tissue therapists in-house.